rand

 where Self: Sized, Standard: Distribution<T>,

-This is a just a wrapper over Rng::sample_iter using distributions::Standard.
+This is a just a wrapper over Rng::sample_iter using distr::Standard.

 Note: this method consumes its argument.
-Use (&mut rng).gen_iter() to avoid consuming the RNG.
+Use (&mut rng).random_iter() to avoid consuming the RNG.

 §Example